-This policy is to establish a broad professional behavior guideline for students participating in simulation.
+This policy is in place to establish a broad professional behavior guideline for students participating in simulation.
 Each student will be responsible for their own behavior.
-Any behavior that is deemed to be unacceptable or inappropriate will result in the student being sent home for the day.
+Any behavior that is deemed to be unacceptable or inappropriate may result in the student being sent home for the day with no possibility for make-up of the simulation.
 Each student is expected to act responsibly and professionally as though they were in a clinical setting.